liuyong240/eduCloud/README.md

 -----------------------------------------------
 4.1 software components description
 - clc:    web server, memcache, daemon, rabbitmq(status-queue and its consumer)
-- walrus: web server, daemon, rsync service
+- walrus: web server, daemon, rsyncd
-- cc:     web server, daemon, rabbitmq(status-queue and its consumer, cmd-queue)
+- cc:     web server, daemon, rabbitmq(status-queue and its consumer, cmd-queue), dhcp, iptales, rsyncd
-- nc:     web server, daemon, cmd-queue's consumer, and task-worker-thread
+- nc:     [web server], daemon, cmd-queue's consumer, and task-worker-thread

 4.2 queue definition
 rabitmq is used in this system for distributed task initiate and task status report.